Ishara Amerasinghe

 Merenna Koralage Don Ishara Amerasinghe (born 5 March 1978), or Ishara Amerasinghe, is a Sri Lankan cricketer who attended Nalanda College Colombo.
 A right-arm fast-medium bowler with a side-on action, Amerasinghe was named in the 30-man provincial squad for the 2007 World Cup.
 Samarasinghe is the 108th Sri Lanka Test Cap, where he debut against West Indies at Port of Spain West Indies in 2007/08.

 International career

 He is probably the second fastest bowler in Sri Lanka, behind Lasith Malinga.
-Despite not making it to the Caribbean he was selected in the Sri Lankan squad for a post World Cup tournament against Pakistan at Abu Dhabi.
+Despite not making it to the Caribbean he was selected in the Sri Lankan squad for a post-World Cup tournament against Pakistan at Abu Dhabi in May 2007.
 He made his One Day International debut in the first game of the series but failed to take a wicket.
-However, he made significant strides in the 2008 CB series, where he picked up 8 wickets at 35.75 each.
+However, in the 2008 CB series, also involving Australia and India, he picked up 8 wickets at 35.75 each.